 We recommend buying your tickets a few days before departure to ensure a seat or sleeper.
 Tickets can also be purchased from most travel agencies, and their commission for booking usually offsets the language hassle of buying tickets directly from the train station.
 They also often have preferential access to tickets to popular destinations like Hue, Ho Chi Minh City and Lao Cai (for Sapa).

 Approximate journey times from Hanoi are as follows, but check when you book, as some trains are quicker than others: Hue (11 hours), Danang (13½ hours), Nha Trang (24½ hours), Ho Chi Minh City (31 hours).
 Note that different departures have different fare structures and available classes; check www.baolau.vn for ticket costs.

 |Destination||Hard Seat||Soft Seat||Hard Sleeper||Soft Sleeper|

-All northbound trains leave from a separate station (just behind Station A and known as Station B) called Tran Quy Cap Station.
-This is accessed by an entrance on P Tran Quy Cap.
+All northbound trains leave from a separate station called Tran Quy Cap Station, just behind Hanoi train station (Station A).
 Cross the tracks north of Station A and turn left to reach this station.
 There are separate ticket offices for northbound trains to Lao Cai (for Sapa) and China.
 If you've already booked for one of the private carriages to Sapa, you'll need to exchange your voucher for a ticket at the appropriate tour desk.